Will the Housing Market Crash in 2023?

 However, predatory lending is technically illegal, so it’s difficult to determine if it’s happening on a large enough scale to influence the housing market outlook.

-Key takeaway: Mortgages are getting more difficult to qualify for.
+Key takeaway: Mortgages are getting more challenging to qualify for.
 While this isn’t encouraging if you need a loan to buy a home, it’s a key reason why economists argue that we’re not in a housing bubble.
-However, if this difficulty leads to increased instances of subprime mortgages, then it could become a risk factor for a housing bubble.
+However, if this difficulty leads to increased instances of subprime mortgages, it could become a risk factor for a housing bubble.

 High Mortgage Rates